Hello there! My name is Arcaratus and this is Blood Arsenal, an addon to the Blood Magic mod!

 I am a regular contributor to Blood Magic, and I also dev Sleep which is a really small mod that simply gives regeneration to players after sleeping.

 Can I suggest more questions for this section?

 Please do, as I have finally run out of things to write!

 Twitter: I post updates on whatever I'm working on, and sneak peaks of this mod as well!

 GitHub: Here's all the source code for this mod!

 Patreon: In the unlikely event that you managed to scroll all the way down here and you wish to help contribute to my work, here it is!

-I can usually be found hanging out in the #bloodmagic IRC channel if you need to contact me, or just do it via Twitter!
+I can usually be found hanging out in the Blood Magic Discord server if you ever want to contact me, or you can just do it via Twitter!